Diving into our Content Curation Process

 Evaluating if the Content Works for You

 Not everything you find is going to work for your audience.
-Or, as Josh Spector phrases it: “Just because it’s interesting doesn’t mean it’s right.”
+Or, as Josh Spector phrases it: “just because it’s interesting doesn’t mean it’s right.”

 Here is a litmus test to see if a piece of content is share-worthy:

-If your piece passed the litmus test, congratulations!
+Again, not everything that’s interesting or excites you is necessarily a good fit for your audience.
+But if your piece passed the litmus test, congratulations!
 You’ve successfully navigated through the content curation process — it’s time to share the knowledge.

 Previous